 - Creating curricula and courses aligned to industry needs

-- Have the possibility of making real impacts
+- Student teams have the real possibility of making real impacts

-- At job interviews, our graduates have those all-important stories to tell
+- At job interviews, our graduates have those all-important, real-life stories to tell

-A program of 10 courses provides exposure to all phases of medical product development—from needs-finding to product launch.
-Also included are:
+An intensive track of courses provides deep exposure to all phases of medical product development—from needs-finding to product launch.